low-rb/low_type/README.md

 name = 'Tim' # Set the value with type checking

-type_accessor name: String | 'Cher' # Get/set the value of @name with a default value if it's `nil`
+type_accessor name: String | 'Cher' # Get/set the value of @name with a default value if it's `nil` name # Get the value with type checking and return 'Cher' if the value is `nil` name = 'Tim' # Set the value with type checking
 ```

 ## Local variables [BETA]